phetsims/sun/doc/AccordionBox.md

 ### Accessible Components of an Accordion Box
 Adapted from: ARIA Pracrices 1.1, [section 3.1 Accordion](https://www.w3.org/TR/wai-aria-practices/#accordion)
 * Accordion Header: Title for the box (usually a heading with a +/- icon signalling expand/collapse behaviour).
 The accordion header could also be an icon representing a section of content that can be shown or hidden.
-* Accordion Panel: Section of content associated with an accordion header.
+* Accordion Panel: Section of content associated with an accordion header

 ### Gesture Support
 ToDO.